EUGENE M. MCCARTHY, PHD GENETICS

-At any rate, an old report, published in the May 14th, 1778 issue of the French medical periodical Gazette de Santé (pp. 79-80), gives an account of three supposed hybrids between domestic duck (Anas platyrhynchos) and domestic cat (Felis catus).
+An old report, published in the May 14th, 1778 issue of the French medical journal Gazette de Santé (pp. 79-80), gives an account of three supposed hybrids between domestic duck (Anas platyrhynchos) and domestic cat (Felis catus).

 Note that in the report no mention is made of any actual mating between a cat and a duck (though mating has been observed between combinations of cat and various other birds, such as the cat and chicken shown in the video at the top of this page).